akharrou/sphinx-restructuredtext/docs/index.rst

 Home
 =============================================

 Hello, these are my notes on reStructuredText.
-You can get started with the :doc:`Overview`.
+You can get started with the :doc:`Overview - rst,nts,ksa,2020-1109222609`.

 Indices and tables
 ------------------